KC-7/python-quiz/README.md

 ## Credits: 🥂 🙏

-- The Code Institute's Gitpod Pyhton Terminal Window Template was used as the initial template for this project.
+- The Code Institute's Gitpod Python Terminal Window Template was used as the initial template for this project.

-- The walk through project I completed with the Code Insitute, <a href="https://github.com/KC-7/love-sandwiches" target="_blank" rel="noopener" aria-label="Link to The Code Institute Walkthrough Project, Love Maths (opens in new tab)">Love Sandwiches</a>, was a good source to reference for information such as the main function.
+- The walk through project I completed with the Code Insitute, <a href="https://github.com/KC-7/love-sandwiches" target="_blank" rel="noopener" aria-label="Link to The Code Institute Walkthrough Project, Love Maths (opens in new tab)">Love Sandwiches</a>, was a good source to reference for information such as implementing the main function, linking to the google sheet and uploading to Heroku.

+- I found the three mentor calls with my mentor in CI, Rohit, very useful.

 - I learned how to implement colours by reading pypi.org's guide to importing and using Colorama - https://pypi.org/project/colorama/

+- I learned how to clear the page ----

+- I learned how to use the if name equals main ---

+- I learned how to use classes ---

+- I generated the ascii art headers using ---

+- I learned